-Column 1 Column 2 b. minimise emissions to the environment and direct and indirect exposures to humans of firefighting foams to the extent that is technically and economically feasible. c. establish a site-specific 'PFAS-containing firefighting foams management plan' which shall include: i. a justification for the use of each firefighting foam concentrate where the concentration of total PFASs is greater than 1 ppm (including an assessment of the technical and economic feasibility of alternatives). ii. details of the conditions of use and disposal of each PFAS containing foam used on site specifying how paragraph 4(b) is achieved (including plans for the containment, treatment and appropriate disposal of liquid and solid wastes arising in the event of foam use, routine cleaning and maintenance of equipment or in the event of accidental leakage/spillage of foam). iii.
+Column 1 Column 2 used on site specifying how paragraph 4(b) is achieved (including plans for the containment, treatment and appropriate disposal of liquid and solid wastes arising in the event of foam use, routine cleaning and maintenance of equipment or in the event of accidental leakage/spillage of foam). iii.
 The management plan shall be reviewed at least annually and be kept available for inspection by enforcement authorities on request. d.
-Ensure that the collected PFAS-containing waste with a concentration of PFASs above the one mentioned in paragraph 2 shall be handled for adequate treatment.
-The treatment shall minimise releases of PFASs to environmental compartments as far as technically and practically possible and shall exclude municipal wastewater treatment, irrespective of any pre-treatment.
-For each event of foam use or accidental spillage or leakage, proof of appropriate management and disposal of the foam concentrates, wateradded foams and fire run-off waters shall be documented and kept available for enforcement authorities.
-5. From six month after entry into force, firefighting foam concentrates containing PFASs above the threshold indicated in paragraph 1 which are held in stock and need to be disposed of shall be handled for adequate treatment.
-The treatment shall

-Column 1 Column 2 minimise releases of PFASs to environmental compartments as far as technically and practically possible and excluding any wastewater treatment, irrespective of any pre-treatment.
+Ensure that the collected PFAS-containing waste resulting from the professional and industrial use of firefighting foams, where firefighting foams had a concentration of PFASs above the one mentioned in paragraph 2 shall be handled for adequate treatment.
+The treatment shall minimise releases of PFASs to environmental compartments as far as technically and practically possible and shall exclude sewage treatment, irrespective of any pre-treatment.
+For each event of foam use or accidental spillage or leakage, proof of appropriate management and disposal of the foam concentrates, water-added foams and fire run-off waters shall be documented and kept available for enforcement authorities.
+5. From six month after entry into force, a firefighting foam mixture containing PFASs above the threshold indicated in paragraph 2 which is held in stock and needs to be disposed of shall be handled for adequate treatment.
+The treatment shall minimise releases of PFASs to environmental compartments as far as technically and practically possible and excluding any sewage treatment, irrespective of any pre-treatment.
 Proof of appropriate disposal shall be documented and kept available for enforcement authorities.
-6. From six months after entry into force, packaging of firefighting foam concentrates placed on the market or used, containers of firewater runoffs or other PFAS-waste in relation with the use of firefighting foams or the cleaning of firefighting foam equipment in concentrations above the one mentioned in paragraph 1 shall be labelled indicating the presence of PFASs above this threshold with the following wording: "WARNING: Contains per- and polyfluoroalkyl substances (PFASs)".
-This information shall be displayed in a clear and visible manner in the official language(s) of the Member State(s) where the firefighting foam concentrate is placed on the market, unless the Member State(s) concerned provide(s) otherwise.
-7. [From six months after entry into force, packaging of firefighting foam concentrates placed on the market containing organofluorine substances above 1 ppm, but where the concentration of total PFASs is not greater than 1 ppm, shall be labelled: "Contains non-PFAS organofluorine substances with a total organofluorine concentration of (insert concentration) ppm".
-This information shall be displayed in a clear and visible manner in the official language(s) of the Member State(s) where the firefighting foam concentrate is placed on the market, unless the Member State(s) concerned provide(s) otherwise.]
+6. From six months after entry into force, packaging of a firefighting foam placed on the market or used, excluding in portable fire extinguishers (defined by EN3-7, EN-1866 and EN-16856), in concentrations above the one mentioned in paragraph 2 as well as containers of firewater runoffs or other PFAS-waste in relation with the use of firefighting foams or the cleaning of firefighting foam equipment where the PFAS concentration in the foam was above the one mentioned in paragraph 2 shall all be labelled

+Column 1 Column 2 indicating the presence of PFASs above this threshold with the following wording: "WARNING: Contains perand polyfluoroalkyl substances (PFASs)".
+This information shall be displayed in a clear and visible manner in the official language(s) of the Member State(s) where the mixture for firefighting is placed on the market, unless the Member State(s) concerned provide(s) otherwise.
+7. From six months after entry into force, packaging of a firefighting foam placed on the market containing organofluorine substances above 1 mg/L, but where the concentration of total PFASs is not greater than 1 mg/L, shall be labelled: "Contains non-PFAS organofluorine substances with a total organofluorine concentration of (insert concentration) mg/L".
+This information shall be displayed in a clear and visible manner in the official language(s) of the Member State(s) where the mixture of firefighting is placed on the market, unless the Member State(s) concerned provide(s) otherwise.